I: BSC Membership

 I.A.
 Membership Eligibility Categories1

-1. Student Status: The status of any registered, full time students working toward an academic degree or teaching certification at a post-secondary school.
-The academic degree program must be progressive2 from any previous such programs the member has completed.
+1. Student Status: The status of any registered, full time or half time students working toward an academic degree or teaching certification at a post-secondary school.
 The BSC recognizes four such subcategories:

 - a.
-University of California, Berkeley Students: Any registered student at UCB as of 5:00pm on the last day UCB normally allows a student to withdraw from the current semester without losing eligibility for re-admission for the following semester.
+University of California, Berkeley Students: Any registered student at UCB as of 5:00pm on the last day UCB normally allows a student to withdraw from the semester in which the student initially joins the BSC.
 This subcategory includes students in the UCB Freshmen Extension Program3.

 - b.
 Graduate students on filing fee status.

 - c.
-Other Students: Any full time registered student that meets the BSC student status requirement according to the definitions (such as “full time” or “degree program”) used by the specific school attended by the student.
-Because community colleges do not enforce student progress toward an academic degree, members are allowed a maximum of six semesters in the BSC as community college students.
-For students continuing to pursue a recognized academic goal, AdHoc may approve an additional semester(s).
+Community College and other Students: Any full time or half time registered student that meets the BSC student status requirement according to the definitions (such as “full or half time” or "trade school accreditation" or “degree program”) used by the specific school attended by the student.
+Community College students are welcome in the BSC.

 - d.
 Visiting Student Researchers (who are currently enrolled in a degree program and are working to obtain a degree) meet BSC student eligibility requirements.
 Postdocs and Visiting Research Scholars (who have already obtained a PhD), however, do not meet BSC student eligibility requirements.
 Updated by Board 5/07/20